KaiLangen96/toulouse-memory-game/README.md

 ## Bugs & Fixes

-* The board loaded unshuffled.
+* The board loaded sorted.
-  * Instead of calling the function I used the IIFE (Immediately Invoked Function Expression) so that funcion will be immediately executed.
+  * Instead of calling the shuffle function I used the IIFE (Immediately Invoked Function Expression) so that function will be immediately executed.

 * On reset the board does not shuffle
   * This bug is not fixed yet!